Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Diagnosis of dystrophy

-The differential diagnosis of "hypostature" is determined by excluding diseases that are accompanied by a lag in physical development, for example, pituitary dwarfism, during which the human pituitary gland does not synthesize the required amount somatotropic hormones, or other mutational types of nanism with normal secretion of somatropin, but not the body's sensitivity to it.
+The differential diagnosis of “hypostature” is determined by excluding diseases that are accompanied by a lag in physical development, for example, pituitary dwarfism, during which the human pituitary gland does not synthesize the required amount somatotropic hormones, or other mutational types of dwarfism with normal secretion of somatropin, but not the body’s sensitivity to it.

-In a child, postnatal prevention of dystrophy is best carried out with natural feeding, regular monitoring of monthly weight gain and height during the first year and annual monitoring of subsequent dynamics of physical development.
+In a child, postnatal prevention of dystrophy is best carried out with natural feeding, regular monitoring of monthly weight and height gains during the first year and annual monitoring of subsequent dynamics of physical development.

 You need to understand that strengthening your immunity, as well as the immunity of your children from birth, a balanced, rational and healthy diet, lack of stress and sufficient physical activity is best prevention any diseases, including dystrophy.